open-socialism/open-socialism-site/assess-dc/metrics/happiness.md

 ## Work Is Unsatisfying

-In DC the majority of people do not work for the greater good and additionally their work doesn't improve their own lives.
+In DC the majority of people do not work for the greater good, nor does their work directly improve their own lives.
 Rather they work for a corporation that they have no care for beyond the salary they receive.
 Great work by them only makes the corporation wealthier but does little good beyond that.
-This is inherently unsatisfying since we are programmed to want to work towards a better future for ourselves and our communities but most people can't do this in DC.
-Options that are like this such as working for the government conflict with our desire to be selfish and benefit ourselves as such jobs are generally lower pay and prestige.
+This is inherently unsatisfying since we are programmed to want to work towards a better future for ourselves and our communities.
+Options that do benefit people such as working for the government or a non-profit company do not pay well.
+As such pursing such a path conflicts with our selfish and natural desire to benefit ourselves.

 The other option is starting a business which can in rare cases result in riches.
-Even so this work still often isn't particularly doing great things for the community.
+Even so this work usually isn't greatly benefiting the community.
 [The reason for this is that poor, unemployed, the homeless, the neediest of our societies don't have a lot of money to spend on the services that new entrepreneurs create](http://miter.mit.edu/the-unexotic-underclass){:target="_blank"}.
 Making rich people richer or making middle classes people's lives slightly more convenient isn't a bad thing, but it won't provide deep satisfaction to most people.

 ## Poor Distribute Of Wealth Creates A Variety Of Problems